 Discovering Sanremo: what to see and how to get there

-Founded by the Romans, Sanremo is a Ligurian town on the Mediterranean coast that is well known as a tourist destination, for the cycling classic Milan-Sanremo and for the production of high-quality extra virgin olive oil.
-It is the Pearl of the Riviera dei Fiori and the city of the Italian Music Festival.
-Italo takes you to Genoa, in the heart of Liguria, and getting to Sanremo is very simple.
+The Ligurian city is a symbol of Italy in the world thanks to the annual Sanremo Festival, which has told and retold Italy’s history and customs through song for more than half a century.
 The Mediterranean climate and coastal landscape make it a very attractive city that can be visited all year round.
 For more than half a century, it has hosted Italy’s most famous music festival, making it the nerve center of Italian music for a week in February.
 Visiting Sanremo is always a good choice, but doing so during music festival week is an exquisitely unique experience.

 The Flowers of Sanremo

-The flowers of Sanremo bring the fragrance of Italy to the world.
-The Ligurian city enjoys a strategic geographic location: it is protected from northerly winds that result in a low rainfall rate that enables both flowers and tropical plants to grow luxuriantly in the various botanical gardens scattered throughout the Riviera dei Fiori.
+in a low rainfall rate that enables both flowers and tropical plants to grow luxuriantly in the various botanical gardens scattered throughout the Riviera dei Fiori.
 During the week of the Festival, the precious floral production intensifies.
 At first, they were used to adorn the stage, then in recent years, the gesture of handing the singers and guests traditional bouquets of flowers made them a symbol of the city.
 This gesture has undergone several evolutions: one in the gesture itself, initially given to female artists only, the other on the gender theme, whereby for the first time in the latest edition, flowers were also presented to men.

 Sanremo Casino